Skip to content

 \[ \mathtt{val} = \mathtt{0xe201e6\dots662b} \]

 in the address \(\mathtt{0x22}\) of the byte-addressed Ethereum memory.
-We are using the same \(\mathtt{m}_0\) and \(\mathtt{m}_1\) (and since we are writing into the same address as before) and they will transition into:
+We are using the same \(\mathtt{m}_0\) and \(\mathtt{m}_1\) (and since we are writing into the same address as before) and they transition into:

 \[ \mathtt{w}_0 = \mathtt{0x88d1} \mathtt{e201e6\dots},\quad \mathtt{w}_1 = \mathtt{0x} \mathtt{662b} \mathtt{ff\dots54f9}. \]